 A requestor pool is a set of requestors that are reserved for use by the services in a specific service package.
 Requestor pooling often improves the performance of a service because requestors are reused, their allocated resources are shared, and the service need not wait for a requestor to be created.

-To enable requestor pools, see Learning about default dynamic system settings.
+To enable requestor pools, see Dynamic system settings data instances.

 Requestor pools must be enabled to access.
 To access the Requestor Pools landing page, view the list of requestor pools, view details about a requestor pool, and open a service package form, you must have the PegaRULES:SysOpsObserver role.
 To perform all available actions on requestor pools, for example, to clear a requestor pool, you must also have the PegaRULES:SysOpsAdministrator role.

 How it works

 The first time a service from the service package runs, a requestor is created for it along with the pool for the service package.
 When the service processing is complete, the requestor is added to the pool.